 Postpartum hormones added to your guilt can make it seem like the end of the world when it is not.
 Treat yourself to a pick-me-up.
 Perhaps you can take a long shower, with some relaxing music, followed by a facial.
 Confide in someone you can trust that you are struggling, spend some time in prayer or reflection, and find small ways you can give your mood a boost: an hour free to yourself, some extra sleep mid-day, a pedicure… whatever will refresh you and help give you some needed new perspective.

 Childbirth is painful.
 It’s not the same for every mother, or even with every child.
 As hard as childbirth is, though, the long haul is still ahead.
 Raising kids is where it counts.
 So cut yourself some slack and focus on the job that matters now.
 Regardless of how your child was brought into this world, they are here now, and the road of motherhood awaits you.

 9. Forgive Yourself

 If you keep beating yourself up over something, you will never get past it.
 So forgive yourself.
 It is important to let go of the guilt.
 If you don’t, you will likely feel defensive over your choice.
-If someone talks about their natural or at-home birth, you may take it as personal judgment on your experience.
+If someone talks about their natural or at-home birth, you may take it as a personal judgment on your experience.
 A pro-natural birth approach does not make one assisted by an epidural a failure.
-If you don’t forgive yourself, and accept it, you’ll risk harboring defensive feelings and attitudes toward yourself and others.
+If you don’t forgive yourself and accept it, you’ll risk harboring defensive feelings and attitudes toward yourself and others.

 10. Enjoy Motherhood